 DOC Submits Notice of Preparation for SB 4 EIR

-Suggestions of the content and scope of the EIR will be taken at five public scoping meetings around the state:Oakland
+.
+Suggestions of the content and scope of the EIR were taken at several public scoping meetings around the state.

 If you wish to subscribe to a Listserv for information about the ongoing process of developing hydraulic fracturing regulations, click here